jina-ai/clip-as-service/README.md

 **Q:** What are the available pooling strategies?

 **A:** Here is a table summarizes all pooling strategies I implemented.
-Choose your favorite one by specifying `python app.py --pooling_strategy`
+Choose your favorite one by specifying `python app.py -pooling_strategy`

 |Strategy|Description|
 |---|---|